jedwards1211/breakout/Breakout/README.txt

 COLORATION

-The depth coloration, fade out, and mouseover highlight coloration can be adjusted by left and right clicking the coloration axes in the settings drawer on the right side of the window.
+The depth coloration, fade out, and mouseover glow coloration can be adjusted by left and right clicking the coloration axes in the settings drawer on the right side of the window.
 Experiment to see how they behave.

 NAVIGATION

-Move mouse over a survey shot: highlights that survey shot and connected shots up to a certain distance away from it (this distance is controlled by the yellow highlight axis in the settings drawer on the right side of the window).
+Move mouse over a survey shot: makes that survey shot and connected shots up to a certain distance away from it glow (this distance is controlled by the cyan axis in the settings drawer on the right side of the window).

-Left Click + Drag:
+Left Click + Drag: orbit around the (last) selected survey shot(s)
-	Up/Down: move forward and backward horizontally
-	Left/Right: pan

 Shift + Left Click + Drag:
 	Up/Down: tilt